 Land Use and Water Protection

 Managing New Jersey’s land is a critical function of the Department of Environmental Protection’s overall environmental protection strategy.
-In recognition of the intimate tie between land use and the health and quality of our streams, estuaries, coastal waters, wetlands, wildlife habitat and our drinking water, the New Jersey legislature has charged the Department with regulating land use activities.
+In recognition of the intimate tie between land use and the health and quality of our streams, estuaries, coastal waters, wetlands, wildlife habitat, and drinking water, the New Jersey legislature has charged the Department with regulating land use activities.

-A variety of Land Use and Water protection statutes and regulations may apply to your project; including Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.
-The NJBAC can assist you in navigating the regulatory perplexity to keep you in compliance.
+A variety of Land Use and Water protection statutes and regulations may apply to your project; including the Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.
+The NJBAC can assist you in navigating regulatory perplexity to keep you in compliance.

 Regional and Special Development Areas

-Property owners seeking traffic access to state roadways and transportation infrastructures must submit applications for access to New Jersey Department of Transportation (NJDOT).
+Property owners seeking traffic access to state roadways and transportation infrastructures must submit applications for access to the New Jersey Department of Transportation (NJDOT).

 Certificate of Need

-A Certificate of Need is a regulatory process that governs the construction, relocation or renovation of certain healthcare facilities.
+A Certificate of Need is a regulatory process that governs the construction, relocation, or renovation of certain healthcare facilities.
 The Certificate of Need program helps ensure that new facilities, or the expansion of existing facilities, meet the needs of the community.
 This helps to avoid investment in duplicate facilities.